gjy3035/C-3-Framework/README.md

 ---

 This repo is under development.
-We will spare my spare time to develop it.
+We will spare our spare time to develop it.

-If you have any question/suggestion/bug, please you submit the issue instead of email or other ways.
+If you have any question/suggestion and find bugs, please you submit the issue/PR instead of email or other ways.

 ## Goal